jrodriguezg/LFPrintAdapter-android/README.md

 Includes a sample app that allows the user to browse their local storage, select and print a PDF, JPEG or PNG file.

 ## Purpose
-The [LFPrintAdapter][1] class is an implementation of Android's [PrintDocumentAdapter][2] methods that abstracts you from implementing the [onLayout()][4] and [onWrite()][5] methods.
+The [LFPrintAdapter][1] class is an implementation of Android's [PrintDocumentAdapter][2] methods that abstracts you from implementing the [onLayout()] and [onWrite()] methods.

-This implementation is supported on a Parcelable [PrintJob][3] class that is intended to encapsulate all the attributes needed to compose the print job during the [LFPrintAdapter](/com/hp/lfprintadapter/LFPrintAdapter.java) lifecycle.
-You may extend it to accomodate its attributes to your app's purpose.
+This implementation is supported on a Parcelable [PrintJob][3] class that is intended to encapsulate all the attributes needed to compose the print job during the [LFPrintAdapter][1] lifecycle.
+You may extend it to accommodate its attributes to your app's purpose.

 ## Usage
 This sourcecode can be added to any Android project targeting API 21 or higher.